Joragasy/Multi-VAE_for_FDI_and_eXplainability/README.md

-# Multi-(V)Autoencoder for Explanable Fault Detection and Isolation
+# Multi-(V)Autoencoder for Explainable Fault Detection and Isolation